sebanc/brunch/README.md

 ## Framework options

 Some options can be passed through the kernel command lines to activate specific features which might be dangerous or not work from everyone:
-- advanced_als: default ChromeOS auto-brightness is very basic (https://chromium.googlesource.com/chromiumos/platform2/+/master/power_manager/docs/screen_brightness.md).
-This option activates more auto-brightness levels (based on the Google Pixel Slate implementation),
+- enable_updates: allow native ChromeOS updates (use at your own risk: ChromeOS will be updated but not the Brunch framework/kernel which might render your ChromeOS install unstable or even unbootable),
 - broadcom_wl: enable this option if you need the broadcom_wl module from https://github.com/antoineco/broadcom-wl,
+- iwlwifi_backport: enable this option if your intel wireless card is not supported natively in the kernel,
 - disable_intel_hda: some Chromebooks need to blacklist the snd_hda_intel module, use this option to reproduce it,
 - disable_touchpad_fix: disable the patch which aims at improving touchpad sensitivity and fixing tap to click (if you encounter touchpad issues),
-- enable_updates: allow native ChromeOS updates (use at your own risk: ChromeOS will be updated but not the Brunch framework/kernel which might render your ChromeOS install unstable or even unbootable),
-- enable_sensors: enable experimental hid sensors support (accelerometer and light).
+- sysfs_tablet_mode: allow to control tablet mode from sysfs (`echo 1 | sudo tee /sys/bus/platform/devices/tablet_mode_switch.0/tablet_mode` to acivate it or use 0 to disable it),
+- force_tablet_mode: same as above except tablet mode is enabled by default on boot,
+- advanced_als: default ChromeOS auto-brightness is very basic (https://chromium.googlesource.com/chromiumos/platform2/+/master/power_manager/docs/screen_brightness.md).
+This option activates more auto-brightness levels (based on the Google Pixel Slate implementation).

 Add "options=option1,option2,..." (without spaces) to the kernel command line to activate them.